gibbok/animatelo/usage.md

 # Tools
 Keyframes-tool is a NodeJs command line tool which convert CSS Animations to a keyframes object suitable for Web Animations API.
-Objects returned from Keyframes-tool can be easily added to your Animate.js plugins facilitating moving animations from stylesheets to JavaScript.
+Objects returned from Keyframes-tool can be easily added to your Animatelo plugins facilitating moving animations from stylesheets to JavaScript.

 Visit [Keyframes-tool](//github.com/gibbok/keyframes-tool) project.